adderbyte/image_retrieval_paper_implementation/README.md

 ![alt-text](https://github.com/adderbyte/content_based_image_retrieval/blob/master/data_file/mlp.png)

 The Multilayer perceptron has not be trained properly and fine tuned.
-When this is then the MLP should perform better than euclidena distance.
+When this is done the MLP should perform better than standard metric distance.

 -----------------------------------